 8) Create six $1 miscellaneous invoices billed to the test customer record

 In e-automate, go to the test customer's account in the accounts receivable console.
 Right click anywhere in the document's list in the AR console to open options for this customer and hover over New Invoice and select New Misc. charge invoice.
+NOTE: If the customer default is not set to have their invoices due on receipt you'll want to make sure you set that in order to test autopay immediately and not have to wait until the invoice due date to test that piece.

 In the New Misc Charge Invoice we recommend adding a description indicating the invoice is a test invoice.
 To add the dollar amount, click the Add button from the lower left side and complete the required fields.
 Click OK to save the charge screen and then OK again to save and create the new misc. charge invoice.